michuW93/designPatterns/src/Singleton/singleton.md

 # Singleton - has everything already been told?

 We all have heard about Singleton design pattern which ensures that a class will has only one instance with easy global access.
 We also know that common usages are logging service, properties, global services e.g cache.
+Cool!

 Let's try to implement it.
 First let's try with the most popular way - <b>private static final field</b>, <b>private constructor</b> and <b>public method</b> to create singleton.